 From energy to biotechnology to petrochemicals, the endeavors of Lehigh chemical engineers leave their mark across a diverse set of global industries.
 Students and faculty engage in all aspects of the chemical process industry, from R&D to plant construction and operation.
-The department, especially through its strong ties to Lehigh's Bioengineering program, also plays a leading role in campus health and biomedical research initatives.
+The department also plays a leading role in campus health and biomedical research initatives.

 Chemical engineers who graduate from Lehigh go on to play important roles in research and industry, converting raw materials and systems into a variety of products and prceosses in industries that specialize in petroleum and petrochemicals, rubbers and polymers, metals, industrialchemicals and gases, and health and biotechnology.

 Chemical engineers take the small-scale work of the chemist and apply it to large-scale processes and products.
 Additionally, chemical engineers are the driving force in many exciting areas of bioengineering and biotechnology — including pharmaceutical and biopharmaceutical R&D, cellular bioengineering, diagnostics, drug delivery, and the large-scale processing of food and consumer products.